SciTechCommunity/coding-masterpost/Resources/Masterposts/masterpost1.md

 [Openhatch](https://openhatch.org/) | Has some training missions and other stuff.
 Helps you find projects to work on.

 [Pluralsight](app.pluralsight.com) | $40 a month but the courses are top tier.
-You might find a free trial from microsoft dev essentials…
+You might find a free trial from Microsoft dev essentials…

 [Programmingforums](http://www.programmingforums.org/) | A freaking large factory of forums you will never find the same post twice.